 Beyond humans who should only visit according to rules and regulations, it belongs to the animals that are supposed to live their own lives there.
 Growers have no business putting out rodent poison against the native critters — which, once eaten, can also kill the top predators, fishers.
 Fishers and owls, squirrels and field mice, all belong there — you do not.
 And pot smokers?
 Unless that’s some backyard bud in your pipe or papers, if you don’t know or care where it came from, you are part of the problem!

 Marijuana smoking in teens is discouraged due to their brains still developing.
-I have noticed, as the years pass, that young men I knew who got into a habit of regular pot smoking did not age into adulthood gracefully, remaining stuck as emotional yearlings; they remained wherever they were when they first started self-medicating their issues with pot.
+I have noticed, as the years passed, that young men I knew who got into a habit of regular pot smoking, did not then age into adulthood gracefully, but were stuck as emotional yearlings; they remained wherever they were when they first started self-medicating their issues with pot.

 Maybe marijuana can relieve pain or seizures, maybe it can’t.
 Maybe it urges people using it to commit suicide — or maybe it “only” does so in the already-depressed.
 So much more study is needed — not anecdotes.
 This is not something to be rushed, however much one may demand a license to grow or sell it.
 We have to get all the details right, right from the get-go.

 The current administration would have us deny transgender individuals health care discrimination protections.
 On a related note are late-night infomercials that would have us believe the most serious problem society faces is unquestionably erectile dysfunction.
 Yet there is a far more serious ED, a looming environmental problem of our own making.